abdulalsa/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is a part of the Applied Data Science Capstone Project.
+This repository is a part of the Coursera Capstone Project.